 “Understanding how you lead and want to lead will give you a better sense of control over the size and scope of your reach and impact,” explains Joyel Crawford, a career coach and leadership development consultant.

 “Bringing awareness allows you to take ownership and responsibility,” adds Tara Padua, an executive coach, entrepreneur, and startup advisor.
 “Our leadership style is a whirlpool of our values, our natural strengths and abilities, and our beliefs and experiences.
 Knowing your leadership style can help you align that whirlpool with your vision, goals, and even your organization’s mission and vision.”

 Put simply, to have an impact as a leader, you need to be an effective one.
 And in order to be effective, you have to understand exactly where you’re starting from—as well as where you want to go.
 Knowing your current approach gives you a baseline that you can use to identify the improvements you need to make.

-Here’s the good, bad, and the ugly on eight common, “textbook” approaches to leadership.
+You likely know firsthand that there are all different types of leaders.
+But how can you define their specific leadership styles?
+Here’s the good, bad, and the ugly on 10 of the most common, “textbook” approaches to leadership.

 These styles are based on the findings of several well-known leadership researchers (such as Karl Lewin, Bernard M. Bass, Robert K. Greenleaf, and more).
-However, be aware that you’ll see different experts define these buckets differently.
+However, since leadership is part art and part science, be aware that you could see various experts define these styles a little differently.

 The best way to understand transactional leadership is to think of a typical transaction: I give you this, and you do this in return.